Skip to content

 From new Gmail features to Microsoft catch-up, AI inboxes and bot clicks - here’s what’s changing in email marketing and what it means for your business.

-1. Gmail’s new ‘manage subscriptions’ feature
+1. Gmail’s ‘manage subscriptions’ feature

 The TL;DR: Gmail has started rolling out its one-stop dashboard, called Manage Subscriptions, which allows users to see every email list they’re on and unsubscribe from all mailing lists tied to a sender in one click.